Updated 3/5/2021

 - 1 tsp thyme

-- 8 oz any combination of haddock, cod or salmon cut into bite size pieces
+- 8 oz skinless haddock, cod or salmon filets cut into bite size pieces

 - 1 tbsp fresh parsley finely chopped